micnncim/kubectl-reap/README.md

 `kubectl apply --prune` allows us to delete unused resources.
-However, it's not very flexible when we want to choose what kind resource to be deleted. this plugin provides more flexible, easy way to delete resources.
+However, it's not very flexible when we want to choose what kind resource to be deleted.
+This plugin provides more flexible, easy way to delete resources.

 ## Similar Projects